InternationalDanceSupplies/KhaosAPI/README.md

 Calling bespoke Khaos API methods
 ---------------

-To call a bespoke SOAP method you will first need to create a Class (Caller) that handles the call.
+To call a bespoke SOAP method you will first need to create a Caller (Class) that handles the request.
 Your Class must extend \KhaosAPI\Caller\CallerAbstract

 So for example, if you wanted to call a Khaos method called <code>DoSomething</code> you could do it like so: